AppleCommander/AppleCommander/DEVELOPER.md

 AppleCommander has switched to using [Gradle](https://gradle.org/) for build and build dependencies.

-There is still a bunch of ANT related build information around.
-They no longer apply and "should" get cleaned up over time.
+There is still a bunch of ANT related build information around in `ant-build`.
+This should get cleaned up over time.

 ## Structure